TimBoleslawsky/data-science-vault/Notes/Approaches for creating Classification Models.md

 ## Naïve Bayes Classification
 The idea behind Naïve Bayes classification is really simple.
 We have two steps.
 In the training phase, Naïve Bayes calculates the probabilities.
 The *prior probability* for each class is typically the proportion of the training data that belongs to that class.
 The *likelihood* for each feature, which is the likelihood of the feature given the class.
 In the prediction phase, we classify a new data point by calculating the posterior probability (maximum a posteriori estimation of the label) for each class using the Bayes theorem and assigning the class with the highest posterior probability.
-For more information about posterior probability and maximum a posteriori estimation, look here: [[Parameter Estimation for Probabilistic Models]].
+For more information about posterior probability and maximum a posteriori estimation, look here: [Parameter Estimation for Probabilistic Models](Parameter%20Estimation%20for%20Probabilistic%20Models.md).

 This means that for each variation of the Naïve Bayes classifier, we start with something like this: $P(C_k | X) \propto P(C_k) \cdot P(X | C_k)$.
 For each variation of the Naïve Bayes classifier the assumption we make for the distribution of the underlying data changes.
 This means that the way we calculate the likelihood differs.
 The way we calculate the prior is the same across all variations ($P(C_k) = \frac{\text{Number of samples in class } C_k}{\text{Total number of samples}}$).
-More on the variations here: ([[Approaches for creating Classification Models#Variations of Naïve Bayes Classification]])
+More on the variations here: ([Variations of Naïve Bayes Classification](Approaches%20for%20creating%20Classification%20Models.md#variations-of-nave-bayes-classification))

 The “naïve” part of Naïve Bayes refers to the assumption that all features (predictors) are conditionally independent given the class label.
 This independence assumption simplifies the computation significantly.
 Even though it’s often unrealistic (features are usually not completely independent), Naïve Bayes still works well in practice.